Mangopay/api-docs/page/28_testing-payments.md

 # How to run and test payments

 In the Sandbox environment, you can use the following test data to simulate a transaction.
 Note that you can trigger specific error codes using specific amounts - see the [error codes page](/guide/errors) for more info.
-[alert type="info]For all cards, the expiry date can be any month/year in the future and the CSV (the three numbers on the back of the card) can be any three numbers[/alert]
+[alert type="info"]For all cards, the expiry date can be any month/year in the future and the CSV (the three numbers on the back of the card) can be any three numbers[/alert]

 ## Visa/MC
-**For payments under 100€ you can use these cards:**
+**For payments under 50€ you can use these cards:**
 * 4706750000000009
 * 4706750000000033
 * 4706750000000025
 * 4706750000000017

 **For payments with 3D Secure you can use these cards:**

-3D Secure starts from 100€.
-Therefore in the Sandbox environment, all payments over 100€ must be processed with one of the following cards:
+3D Secure starts from 50€.
+Therefore in the Sandbox environment, all payments over 50€ must be processed with one of the following cards - **please use the correct password shown below to avoid blocking the card**:
-* 3569990000000132
+* 3569990000000165
-* 3569990000000157
+* 3569990000000140

 [alert type="danger"]You can only use these cards with the password ″secret3″ (is different from the BCMC and Diners one!).
 If you put a wrong password the card will be blocked[/alert]